dylan14567/configserver/README.md

 Ready

+## Usage:

+to use the configserver command you just have to put the ```configserver``` command, and once that is done the system menu will be loaded.

 ## Custom script

 If you want to create your own menu and your own code using the configserver module you must do the following: